 In addition to the intelligent sensor installation, approximately 25 percent of San Diego’s outdoor lights are being upgraded to reduce energy consumption and greenhouse gas emissions.
 The City of San Diego has retrofitted approximately 38,000 light fixtures with energy efficient lighting These retrofits also reduce night sky impact and uplighting by at least 90 percent per light.

 The projects are paid for using avoided costs associated with energy savings, rebates, federal grants, the State of California, and private, low interest financing.

 The City of San Diego's smart city sensor platform could make it easier for residents to find parking.
 Based on other deployments of similar technology solutions, a 40 percent reduction in time spent looking for parking could be expected.

 Improved Traffic Flow

-San Diego's smart sensors will provide valuable data to enhance traffic flow.
-Studies conducted by application providers indicate that there’s potential to improve traffic by 10-20 percent by optimizing city management of traffic and providing en-route guidance improvements.
-Less traffic also means lower greenhouse gas emissions.
-The impact of this is significant, and reduced traffic will improve air quality and associated health and productivity benefits.
+San Diego's smart sensors could provide valuable data to enhance traffic flow.
+Studies conducted by application providers indicate that there’s potential to improve traffic by 10-20 percent.
+Less traffic would also mean lower greenhouse gas emissions and improved air quality.

-Bicycle data will help planners ensure they are building bike lanes where needed to enhance mobility throughout the city.
-In addition, traffic has a significant correlation to real estate prices and improved traffic should lead to higher real estate values in a number of San Diego neighborhoods.
+Bicycle data could help planners ensure they are building bike lanes where needed to enhance mobility throughout the city.

 Improved Public Safety